ertyseidohl/verse/README.md

 # poet README

-This is the README for your extension "poet".
+This is the README for your extension "verse".
 After writing up a brief description, we recommend including the following sections.

 ## Features